zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/16.png " ")

-3. Check wether the Database is in archive mode
+3. Check wether the Database is in archive mode.

     ```
     <copy>